Helicopters Won’t Just Drop Like a Rock if the Engine Dies, They are Actually Designed to Be Able to Land Safely This Way

 - The word ‘helicopter’ derives from the Greek “helix/helikos”, meaning “spiral/turning”, and ‘pteron’, meaning ‘wing’.
 This in turn gave rise to the French word hélicoptère and then the English ‘helicopter’.
 The word hélicoptère was coined in 1861 by Gustave de Ponton d’Amécourt.
 The first documented instance of this term was in a patent application filed in April of 1861 in France for a steam engine powered helicopter, invented by Gabriel de La Landelle.

-- Before the invention of the freewheeling clutch when engines failed on helicopters, they often would freeze the rotors, which of course would make it so that the helicopter really would fall more or less like a rock.
+- Before the invention of the freewheeling clutch, when engines failed on helicopters this would freeze the rotors, which of course made it so that the helicopter really would fall more or less like a rock.

 - The longest recorded autorotation was achieved in 1972 by Jean Boulet who was attempting to set an altitude record in a helicopter, which he did and which still stands today.
 He managed to make it up to 40,814 ft. when his engine died due to the extreme cold (−63°C).
 He then autorotated his way all the way to a nice safe landing.